Poulain lab, University of South Carolina

 Zebrafish facility manager

-Rachel Watkins obtained his B.S. in biology from the University of South Carolina Aiken and worked in the lab of Dr. April DeLaurier as an undergraduate student.
-She recently joined the lab to share her expertise and supervise the zebrafish facility.
+Mia Flack obtained her B.S. in Biological Sciences with minors in Chemistry and Business Administrations from the University of South Carolina.
+She worked in the lab of Dr. Johannes Stratmann as an undergraduate student before joining the lab in summer 2024 to share her expertise and supervise the zebrafish facility.

 Picture